Wildwood Co-op

 Statement of Faith:

 We prioritize keeping costs low for co-op participants.
 One way we do this is by operating as a parent-led program; Parents volunteer to share the responsibilities of teaching, organizing, and nursery care.
-The program cost is estimated to be about $500 per family, but the final cost will depend on the total number of families enrolled and supplies needed for classes taught.
-Program fees are collected at the beginning of the school year and include:
+The program cost is estimated to be approximately $500 per family, but the final cost will depend on the total number of families enrolled and the supplies needed for the classes taught.
+Program fees are collected at the beginning of the school year and cover:

 • Insurance: Liability Insurance costs will be divided equally between all enrolled families.